adrienmaloba/www.diagrams.net-source/_posts/2024-02-07-configure-template-library.md

 [Custom shape library files](/blog/custom-template-libraries.html) must be stored in an accessible location, such as into a GitHub repository, and use the [mxGraphLibrary file format](/doc/faq/format-custom-shape-library.html).

-We'll use the [freehand-rockpool-shapes.xml](https://raw.githubusercontent.com/jgraph/drawio-diagrams/dev/blog/freehand-rockpool-shapes.xml) custom shape library from the [jgraph/drawio-diagrams repository](https://github.com/jgraph/drawio-diagrams).
+We'll use the [freehand-rockpool-shapes.xml](https://raw.githubusercontent.com/jgraph/drawio-diagrams/dev/blog/freehand-rockpool-shapes.xml) custom shape library from the [drawio-diagrams repository](https://github.com/jgraph/drawio-diagrams).
 <br /><img src="/assets/img/blog/template-library-custom-shape-library.png" style="width=100%;max-width:400px;height:auto;" alt="The custom shape library to be used in one of the template diagrams">
 <br />**Note:** Make sure you click through to _Raw_ in GitHub to copy the library file's URL.